akimikano/backendmidterm2022/README.md

-Project was implemented using Python/Django, Heroku, Postgresql
+Project was implemented using Python/Django, Heroku, Postgresql.
+Database has one table with items.

 To launch project:
 1. Pull master repo